CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 ### Setting Up the Cache

 Now that we have the data members in our `CacheSim` class, we need to initialize them.
-This is something we can do in our class' constructor.
+This is something we can do in the constructor.

 We'll start by expanding our constructor to also take the configuration options (block size, associativity, capacity, miss-penalty, and dirty writeback penalty) as parameters.